Community Mental Health

-To access counselling services, please call 647-776-2057 to request a mental health intake assessment.
-The intake worker will asses urgency and make the referral to the counselling team.
-Please note that there is often a waiting list to access counselling services.
+To access counselling services, please call (416) 699-4527 to request a mental health intake assessment.
+The intake worker will assess urgency and make the referral to the counselling team.
+We offer counselling services in English, Arabic, Farsi, Spanish, and Turkish.

 Throughout the year, the community mental health program offers a range of group programs and workshops, providing participants with opportunities to share stories and mutual support, build resilience and hope, identify strengths and develop community leadership.
 Group programs include refugee support groups, parenting support groups, a strengths-based empowerment and leadership development group, and an employment and mental health group.

-Our workshops support participants to tap into their inner strength, while managing emotions, learning positive communication approaches, and buiding support networks.
+Our workshops support participants to tap into their inner strength, while managing emotions, learning positive communication approaches, and building support networks.

 Helping Our Newcomers Prepare for Employment Success (HOPES) is part of the Building Strengths for Work program.
 This program helps newcomers who are struggling to find employment appropriate to their education, skills and experience and need individual support in the context of resettlement stress.